baboune/UnofficialApceraDoc/README.md

 The script "provision_orchestrator.sh" must be ran on the orchestrator server only.

+Note:
-Note: Running those scripts require all the servers to have internet access.
+* Running those scripts require all servers to have internet access.

 At this point, the servers are almost "ready" to deploy apcera.

 ### Things to consider

-The scripts contain ssh public keys that get deployed on all machines.
-Those keys are for Apcera ops.
+The scripts contain two ssh public keys (apcera-user-ca, apcera-special-ops) that get deployed on all machines.
+Those keys are for Apcera ops only.
+The private keys are owned by Apcera.

 Since, as an installer, we do not have a matching private key, it can not be used to SSH into the servers.

 Searching through the scripts with "ssh-rsa", one finds: